Quartier Montjoyeux: Grandmont Park

 Today's Grandmont Park grew out of a vast area of forest known as Bois Rahier, which once covered some 100 hectares within the city of Tours.
 Today, the park is reduced in size to around 22 hectares.

 The area boasts a high level of diversity, with six shrub formations and 470 animal species, 50 of which are protected.
 Bird species include the marsh tit, the wood warbler, and the common whitethroat.
-There are also rabbits and squirrels, while large mammals (foxes, wild boars, and deers) have been absent from the park since the late 19th century, except in exceptional cases.
+There are also rabbits and squirrels, while large mammals (foxes, wild boars, and deer) have been absent from the park since the late 19th century, except in exceptional cases.
 Many amphibian and reptile species have also disappeared.
 The only remaining species are fire salamanders and palmate newts, themselves in danger of extinction.
 Some measures have been taken to preserve this biodiversity, such as reducing the number of secondary roads.

 The park's biodiversity has been significantly reduced as a result of the downsizing of the forest area, which began in the 17th century to exploit timber and create agricultural zones.
 In 1728, the forest area fell to 18 hectares, before a policy of reforestation brought the area back to 34 hectares in 1791 and 45 in 1840.
 However, it was not until the 20th century that the loss of biodiversity accelerated.
 The park's transformation into a popular public park in 1920 led to extensive damage to the natural area, accentuated by the construction of the Grandmont stadium in 1921 and, above all, from the 1960s onwards by urban development, businesses, and the university, in addition to the traffic arteries that cross the park and the freeway to the east.